lindehaven/CP-M/ue/readme.txt

     Micro Editor (ue) enables easy editing of small source code files.
 Source code files are limited in size to fit into the transient program area (TPA) of CP/M.

+    NOTE!
+If ^S is pressed repeatedly then screen output may pause.
+          Press ^Q once to unpause.

 Screen Layout -----------------------------------------------------------------